Geographical usage of television: National European networks

 In much of Europe, television broadcasting has historically been state dominated, rather than commercially organised, although commercial stations have grown in number recently.

 In most countries, the public broadcasters were the only television services available until the 1980s.
 These were usually funded by the state or a television license, but many countries have eventually adopted advertising in the public channels.

 The United Kingdom was an early adopter of private television, launching the ITV network in 1955.
 Italy followed in the 1970s.
 Most countries got commercial broadcasters in the 1980s and 1990s, either by allowing private broadcasters to broadcast terrestrially or from broadcasters located in other countries.
 Some countries made room for private television by closing down or selling one of the state channels.

 Most countries had two to six national broadcasters in the days of analogue television.
 Digital television has however allowed the number of terrestrial channels to multiply.
 Cable and satellite are also contributing to the increased number of channels, with hundreds of channels available to those willing to pay for it.

 Every country has a public broadcaster and about one-four dominating commercial broadcasters (excluding smaller countries where local commercial broadcasters haven't been profitable), which are listed in the table below.

 The largest commercial European broadcaster is the Luxembourg-based RTL Group.
-Other media groups controlling European television broadcasters are ProSiebenSat.1 Media, News Corporation, Central European Media Enterprises and Modern Times Group.
+Other media groups controlling European television broadcasters are ProSiebenSat.1 Media, Central European Media Enterprises and Viaplay Group.